Slideshow776/Hunted/README.md

 1. Overall Vision
     * **Write a short paragraph explaining the game:**

+        A single player pattern recognition game set in an alien forest.
+You are being hunted!
+If you spot the hunter first, you might just have a chance to get away.

     * **Describe the genre:**

+        A hidden object pattern recognition game.

     * **What is the target audience?**

+        The game is appropriate for children older than 8 (maybe?) and is thought to be enjoyed by casual gamers.
+The target platform is Android devices and on Desktop.

     * **Why play this game?**

+        The challenge presented is to find the hunter amongst an alien forest, and discover the story dialogue as it develops.
+Gameplay sessionss only meant to be a few minutes long.
+The unique theme is complemented by visual effects and other telltale gameplay information.

 2. Mechanics: the rules of the game world
     * **What are the character's goals?**

+        To find and click the hunter before the time runs out.

     * **What abilities does the character have?**

+        No abilities, the entire game world is presented at once, and the controls are only to click.

     * **What obstacles or difficulties will the character face?**

+        The hunter to be found is camouflaged and is therefore hard to spot.
+The forest is big and the hunter is tiny, further increasing the difficulty.
+The forest is also alive in its own sense of movements and other distractions.

     * **What items can the character obtain**

+        No items.

     * **What resources must be managed?**

+        Time is the only resource to be managed, as to give a sense of urgency fitting to the situation and further increasing the difficulty.

 3. Dynamics: the interaction between the player and the game mechanics
     * **What hardware is required by the game?**

+        * Android devices needs to have a functional touch screen.
+        * Desktop needs to have a functional mouse and screen.

     * **What type of proficiency will the player need to develop to become proficient at the game?**